Methamphetamine Addiction Treatment

 - Unhealthy thinking

 Individual therapy is also a place to work on healthy coping skills and life goals.

 Cognitive behavioral therapy (CBT) identifies situations likely to result in drug use.
 The CBT therapist then gradually helps you change thoughts and actions in those situations.
 With new ways of thinking and healthier coping skills, drug use becomes a less attractive option.
 Cognitive behavioral therapy seeks to modify internal cues, external triggers and actions that support drug use.

 Contingency management is another form of behavioral therapy to treat meth addiction.
 Contingency management uses positive reinforcement to encourage recovering meth addicts to stay sober and active in the treatment process.
 Researchers at the National Institute on Drug Abuse have verified the effectiveness of a contingency-based approach to crystal meth addiction treatment.
 This approach is called Motivational Incentives for Enhancing Drug Abuse Recovery (MIEDAR).

 Sharing with peers that have similar issues can be transforming.
 You’ll feel less alone in your addiction.
 You may see yourself in others.
 This can help you find solutions to your problems.
 With the help of a group therapy leader, you’ll learn healthier communication skills.
 Sometimes you’ll process emotions and issues in group.
 Other times, you’ll learn about addiction topics and practice relapse prevention skills.

 Inpatient rehab is engaging and full of activities.
-We offer traditional therapies like individual and group therapy.
-We also offer alternative approaches that help you heal physical and emotional wounds in different ways.
+In addition to traditional therapies like individual and group therapy we have alternative treatments for meth addiction.
+This way you can recover from physical and emotional wounds in different ways.
 Some experiential treatment options may include:

 - Mindfulness practices